publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [4.0.3] - 23 Jan 2024 =

+* Fixed : Time no longer showing on the calendar for some statuses, #1533
+* Update : Update Content Calendar statuses default color, #1523
+* Fixed : Fix missing translation string for calendar “view X more” and “hide the X last items”, #1536
+* Fixed : Calendar filters too cramped with the X, #1535
+* Fixed : Settings default to "Features" instead of first tab, #1524
+* Fixed : Deprecation issue, #1540
+* Fixed : Cannot use object of type WP_Error as array, #1525
+* Update : Re-enable Dashboard Widgets, #1505
+* Update : Translation Updates Planner, January 2024, #1522

 = [4.0.2] - 04 Jan 2024 =